domeru369/cyclistic-bike-share/README.md

 * There are two types of riders; causal riders and annual members.
 * This table shows that start station,end station,end lat and end log has null values and the remaining columns has none. [table](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/sql%20extracted%20tables%20and%20tableau%20visualizations/null%20values.csv)
 * 2861 rides are longer than a day and 76372 are less than a minute.

+### Data cleaning
+* I cleaned the data which ensures data accuracy, leading to more reliable insights. [data cleaning](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/data%20cleaning.sql)
+* I extracted the ride length by subtracting the time the ride started from the time the ride ended.
+* I extracted the hour the ride started, the day name, day type(weekend and weekday) and month of each ride.
+* I joined these extracted data with the merged data with ride id being the primary key.
+* I filtered the data by removing all null values, ride length longer than a day and lesser than a minute, duplicate rows and ride IDs that are not 16 characters long.
+* After all these cleaning, there are 3,253,617 rows remaining meaning 288,036 rows were removed.

+# 4. Analyze
+Using tableau, I created visualizations to analyze the data.
+For an interactive experience in tableau, [click here](https://public.tableau.com/app/profile/amanda.egega/viz/Bikesharevisualization/bikesharestory#1)

+*Firstly, I checked the total rides and total average ride length each broken down by each member type